 Populations and spaces in transition

-Head of research area: Christophe Z. Guilmoto
+Head of the research area: Rama Devi

 The research in this research area outlines a rapidly changing India, where contemporary transformations are reshaping the spatial and environmental structures of the country.
-The main drivers of these transition processes are primarily social and economic changes, but also include policy initiatives affecting urban localities, the natural environment and health outcomes.
+The main drivers of these transition processes are primarily social and economic changes but also include policy initiatives affecting urban localities, the natural environment and health outcomes.
 In particular, we focus on the outcomes of these dynamics on urban areas, the natural environment and demographic trends.

 • Urbanization